-United States' premature birth rate continues to declineJanuary 31st, 2013 in Obstetrics & gynaecology /
+United States' premature birth rate continues to declineJanuary 31, 2013 in Medicine & Health / Obstetrics & gynaecology

 (HealthDay)—The rate of premature births has declined to 11.7 percent, the lowest rate in a decade, according to the March of Dimes 2012 Premature Birth Report Card.